-Shunt is a resistor that carrying a very small value of resistance, normally 1 Ohm.
-Shunt usually takes important role in current measurement.
-In our famous equation,
+Shunt is a resistor that carrying a very small value of resistance, normally 1 Ohm (or less than that) and shunt has important role in current measurement.
+In equation,

-when R = 1 ohm, voltage across that resistor must equivalent to current value.
-For example, if voltage across that resistor measured 1.5V, it must be 1.5A across that resistor as well due to resistance is only 1 ohm.
-Therefore, from here we are capable to develop a circuit that able to control the amount of current flow for our PSU.
+where R = 1 ohm, voltage across R must equivalent to current value (ideally, in practical there’s always small tolerance in resistance).
+For example, if probed voltage got 1.5V, it must be 1.5A across that resistor as well.
+Therefore, from here we can build a circuit to convert current value into voltage value to ease control for current limiter circuit.